handav/introductory_ml/README.md

 ### Installation:

 Scikit-learn and matplotlib need to be installed via your installer of choice (generally 'pip install scikit-learn' and 'pip install matplotlib' work).
+For lesson number 5, pandas_ml will also need to be installed for those who want to visualize their confusion matrix.

 ### Datasets: